-A flooded property is one where flood water has entered the property and includes all habitable areas of the property and any parts of the main buildings used for business purposes.
+A flooded property is one where flood water has entered the property and includes all habitable areas of the property.

 Find out about flood warnings in your area

-Check for flood alerts with the Environment Agency If you live or have a business in an area which is prone to flooding you can register with the Environment Agency for advance warning of any flood danger.
+Check for flood alerts with the Environment Agency If you live in an area which is prone to flooding you can register with the Environment Agency for advance warning of any flood danger.